Rudell History, Family Crest & Coats of Arms

 Early History of the Rudell family

 This web page shows only a small excerpt of our Rudell research.
 Another 224 words (16 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747, 1674, 1595, 1602, 1652 and are included under the topic Early Rudell History in all our PDF Extended History products and printed products wherever possible.

 Rudell Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Rudell family (pre 1700)

 Another 76 words (5 lines of text) are included under the topic Early Rudell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rudell family to Ireland

 Some of the Rudell family moved to Ireland, but this topic is not covered in this excerpt.

-Another 132 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rudell family